Copyright, Carter McNamara, MBA, PhD

 Operations management focuses on carefully managing the processes to produce and distribute products and services.
-A great deal of focus is on efficiency and effectiveness of processes.
+A great deal of focus is on the efficiency and effectiveness of processes.
 Therefore, operations management often includes substantial measurement and analysis of internal processes.

-Ultimately, the nature of how operations management is carried out in an organization depends very much on the nature of the products or services in the organization, for example, agriculture, mining, construction or general services.
+Ultimately, the nature of how operations management is carried out in an organization depends very much on the nature of the products or services in the organization, for example, agriculture, mining, construction, or general services.
 Here are some additional perspectives on the field.

 - “Operations management is chiefly concerned with planning, organizing and supervising in the contexts of production, manufacturing or the provision of services.” — TOPMBA